Linux Privilege Escalation

 #This will return a root shell

-Check NFS configuration, and search for the no_root_squash value
+Check the NFS configuration, and search for the no_root_squash value

 cat /etc/exports